WordPress/WordPress-Documentation-Style-Guide/docs/8-word-list/s.md

 See also [sign in, sign-in, sign out](#sign-in-sign-in-sign-out).

 ## simple, simply

+Avoid using.
+What might be simple for one person, may not be simple for others.

 ## site

 ## sitemap

 One word.
 Not *site map* or *site-map*.

 ## since

+Don't use as a synonym for *because*. *Since* can be ambiguous and could refer to time. *Because* refers to a reason for something.

 ## size